A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Related Work

 In line with developments in Latin-script HTR, Arabic-script research has increasingly explored Transformer-based architectures to replace or augment recurrence.
-By leveraging self-attention \cite{vaswani2017attention}, these models offer alternatives to CTC through sequence-to-sequence (Seq2Seq) or transducer-style decoding \cite{momeni2024transformer}.
+By leveraging self-attention \cite{vaswani2017attention}, these models offer alternatives to CTC through seq2seq or transducer-style decoding \cite{momeni2024transformer}.
 For example, HATFormer adapted the English-centric TrOCR model to historical Arabic manuscripts, demonstrating that architectures built for Latin scripts can be transferred to Arabic with appropriate preprocessing and training strategies \cite{chan2024hatformer}.

-A similar direction is observed in Urdu HTR, where Transformer-based architectures have also been explored \cite{riaz2022conv}, often relying on additional printed or synthetic text data to supplement handwritten training sets due to their data-intensive nature \cite{maqsood2023unified,hassan2025tda,hamza2024network}.
+A similar direction is observed in Urdu HTR, where Transformer-based architectures have been used \cite{riaz2022conv}, often relying on additional printed or synthetic text data to supplement handwritten training sets due to their data-intensive nature \cite{maqsood2023unified,hassan2025tda,hamza2024network}.

 Another Arabic-script language that has received comparatively limited attention at the line level is Persian.
 Much of the existing work on Persian HTR focuses on isolated characters, digits, or word-level classification \cite{sadri2016novel}, largely due to the absence of publicly available line- or page-level Persian handwriting datasets.
 This motivates the use of the PHTD dataset \cite{alaei2012dataset} and the extraction of line images to enable systematic benchmarking of Persian HTR at the line level.